smtifahim/Loading-Simple-SCKAN/sckan-to-simple-sckan/readme.md

-# Simple SCKAN Loading Process
+# SCKAN to Simple SCKAN Transformation

 The Python script that automates the loading process of Simple SCKAN for the Stardog server is called `load-simple-sckan.py`.
 It generates all the necessary files needed for Simple SCKAN and loads them into the Stardog server.
 Additionally, the script generates and saves the `simple-sckan.ttl` and `npo-simple-sckan-merged.ttl` under the `generated_ttl` directory.
-Check the Sample Output section below to understand the overall process.
+Observing the [Sample Output](#sample-output) section should provide the undestanding of the overall process.

 ### **Prerequisites**